 Reaffirmation

 The University of Tennessee at Chattanooga first received SACS (now known as SACSCOC) accreditation in 1910 and was last reaffirmed in 2011.
-Regional accreditation is critical in higher education because it permits students access to federally subsidized financial aid, and confirms that courses and degrees will be recognized by other institutions and agencies across the country.
-Reaffirmation allows students access to these benefits because it ensures the public that the institution maintains the principles of integrity and engages in a systematic process of ongoing improvement.
+Accreditation is critical in higher education because it enables students to access federally subsidized financial aid and ensures that courses and degrees will be recognized by other institutions and agencies nationwide.
+Reaffirmation enables students to access these benefits because it ensures the public that the institution upholds the principles of integrity and engages in a systematic process of ongoing improvement.

 What is involved in Accreditation?

-The SACSCOC Principles of Accreditation requires institutions to demonstrate compliance with over 74 standards that focus on goals and outcomes as measures of institutional effectiveness.
+The SACSCOC Principles of Accreditation require institutions to demonstrate compliance with over 74 standards that focus on goals and outcomes as measures of institutional effectiveness.
 The Principles are based on six core values:

 - Peer review/Self-regulation